Magnussmari/whisperSSTis/README.md

 ## 🔧 Recommendations

 ### Monitor for Vulnerabilities
-Regularly check for vulnerabilities in the listed dependencies, especially `ffmpeg-python`, `pydub`, `transformers`, and `streamlit`.
+Regularly check for vulnerabilities in the listed dependencies, especially `ffmpeg-python`, `pydub`, `transformers`, and Qt/PySide6.
 Update to newer versions if vulnerabilities are found.

 ### Consider Model Verification
 If possible, implement a mechanism to verify the integrity of the downloaded model (e.g., by checking its hash) before loading it.

-### Review `unsafe_allow_html` Usage
-Ensure that `unsafe_allow_html=True` is only used for trusted content (like static styles) and never for user-provided data.
-If user data needs to be displayed, use proper sanitization techniques.

 ### Input Validation
 Although the app is local, it's good practice to validate user inputs.
 For example, check the file type and size of uploaded audio files.

 ### Error Handling
 Ensure that temporary files are always deleted, even in case of errors.
 The current code seems to handle this correctly, but it's worth double-checking.

 <p align="center">
 Developed with ❤️ for the Icelandic language community
 </p>